 The Lost Souls After-Party is a ticketed event that takes place after the Parade of Lost Souls.

-The same as in 2016, this year’s After-Party takes place at The Legion at 2205 Commercial Drive from 9 pm to 2 am.
-The 2017 event features performances by Rosy Glow, Ingrid Hakanson and the Sex Traffic Panda DJ ensemble.
+The last couple of years the After-Party has taken place at The Legion at 2205 Commercial Drive from 9 pm to 2 am.
+The 2017 event featured performances by Rosy Glow, Ingrid Hakanson and the Sex Traffic Panda DJ ensemble.

 Tips and Advice